Crystal Palace's Europa League prospects improve after John Textor sells stake to New York Jets owner Woody Johnson

 However, Textor's 43 per cent stake in the London club has now been sold to Johnson in a deal worth more than £190m and values Palace at more than £400m.

+"Whilst the completion is pending approval from the Premier League and Women's Super League, we do not envisage any issues and look forward to welcoming Woody as a partner and director of the club.

+"We would like to go on record to thank John Textor for his contribution over the past four years and wish him every success for the future."

-The sale is subject to Premier League approval, but may now free Palace up to play in the Europa League.
+The sale is subject to Premier League and WSL approval, but may now free Palace up to play in the Europa League.

 The Eagles qualified for the competition thanks to their FA Cup final victory over Manchester City.